 Decorative Commercial Outdoor Lighting fixtures has been extremely successful over the past few years.
 According to market research by Goldman Sachs, LED lighting technology went from having only 1% of the lighting market in 2010 to around 28% in 2015, and is expected to hold a market share of over 95% by 2025.
 In most cases, the main incentive for upgrading to LED lighting is achieving energy savings.
 The total reduction in electric power consumption depends on the type of lighting currently being used, but there are cases where the savings achieved go over 80% vs traditional legacy lighting.

 Comparing LED Bulbs with Incandescent and Fluorescent Bulbs

-Upgrading electric and fluorescent bulbs is a very simple energy conservation measure for both homes and businesses, and it offers the advantage of not requiring specialized labor.
+Upgrading legacy (incandescent and fluorescent) bulbs is a very simple energy conservation measure for both homes and businesses, and it offers the advantage of not requiring specialized labor.

 Upgrading Fluorescent Tubes to LED Lighting